-Pain with activity and even night pain can occur with superior labral tears.
-While many labral injuries can be diagnosed based on a careful history and physical exam, occasionally an MRI is required to confirm the diagnosis or assess the severity of the damage.
-Many patients with a superior labral tear will achieve a full recovery without surgery.
-However, patients with higher demands from an occupational standpoint and, particularly, our overhead athletes (baseball, volleyball, tennis) are more likely to require surgical repair if they wish to maintain their high level of activity.
+Pain with physical activity (throwing, weight training) and even night pain can occur with superior labral tears.
+While many labral injuries can be diagnosed based on a careful history and physical exam, typically an MRI is required to confirm the diagnosis or assess the severity of the damage.